helendaisy/milestone-band-project/README.md

 3. Band Images
     - Check spacing of images and resize screen to confirm they change from 3 in a row on a wider device to one on top of the other on a smaller screen.
-    - Check the mouse pointer changes when hovering over images to show there is functionality to find out more. **initially didn't work so code fixed to correct**
+    - Check the mouse pointer changes when hovering over images to show there is functionality to find out more. **Initially didn't work so code fixed to correct.**

 4. Individual Modals
-    - Click each image to confirm the modal box opens and text and images are formatted correctly. **formatting and positioning of text altered during testing to look better**
+    - Click each image to confirm the modal box opens and text and images are formatted correctly. **Formatting and positioning of text altered during testing to look better.**
     - Click close button to confirm it works.
 Re-open and click onto the page behind to confirm it closes this way too.

 5. Footer